williantafsilva/BASH-environment-settings/README.md

 6. Now you have access to Dardel/PDC via ThinLinc.

-## Create important directories.
+## 6. Create important directories.

-1. Log into Dardel/PDC in a terminal (via ssh) or
+1. Log into Dardel/PDC in a terminal (via ssh), or open the terminal on ThinLinc.

+2.